 My current research interests include criminal justice, offender rehabilitation and reintegration, morality, and community attitudes.
 My PhD research was about self-punishment, as one way that individuals may attempt to restore their moral image after violating norms.

 Katherine has extensive experience working in the criminal justice system.
 She has worked in roles focused on child protection and child exploitation, youth justice, police intelligence, crime policy and research, victim support, and corrections.
 She is currently a member of the Parole Board of South Australia and has interviewed hundreds of people who have offended, including life-sentenced prisoners.
-She is an award-winning teacher who joined Flinders Criminology in 2022 and has a professional interest in victimology, trauma-informed practice, sentencing, and violence against women and children.
+She is an award-winning and internationally recognised teacher who joined Flinders Criminology in 2022.
+She has a professional interest in victimology, trauma-informed practice, sentencing, and violence against women and children.
+Her book, “Trauma-Informed Criminal Justice” was published by Springer in 2024.

 Jeremy has a passion for social justice and for teaching which he brings to his role as a lecturer in criminology at Flinders University.
 In 2012, Jeremy initiated and produced a series of public exhibitions of art from the South Australian adult prison system until 2019.
 During this time Jeremy also worked at the Department for Correctional Services where he developed policy and helped initiate and facilitate several creative projects across different prison and community sites.
 These involved engaging artists with people in prison, and using art to engage people in prison with the broader community.
 Art can be an effective and powerful medium for participation and communication between those on the inside and those on the outside.
 Art, and education alike, are both important forces for individual and social change.